 The United States Conference of Mayors

-At the USCM, the arts and culture come under the authority of the Tourism, Arts, Parks, Entertainment and Sports (TAPES) Committee, chaired by New Orleans Mayor Mitch Landrieu.
-Americans for the Arts works with Mayor Landrieu and the TAPES Committee to submit various arts-related resolutions for consideration and adoption by the committee and then the entire conference.
+At the USCM, the arts and culture falls under the authority of the Tourism, Arts, Parks, Entertainment and Sports (TAPES) Committee, chaired by Reno, NV Mayor Hillary Schieve .
+Americans for the Arts works with Mayor Schieve and the TAPES Committee to submit various arts-related resolutions for consideration and adoption by the committee and then the entire conference.
 We use these resolutions throughout the year to encourage other elected officials to support the arts in their community or state.
+USCM has been a proud sponsorship of our AEP studies including our Arts & Economic Prosperity V.

 Have a question about our partnership with The United States Conference of Mayors?
 Please contact Nina Ozlu Tunceli.